UnMondodiBonobo/ProceduralTableAndChairs/README.md

 these components call CreateMeshSection each time one must rendered, so instead of having a very complex object that has only 1 section, you find yourself dealing with n sections for n components.
-Luckily every cube is one section with 24 vertices so it’s not a problem even in a medium/large scale environment.
+Luckily every cube is one section with 24 vertices so it’s not a problem even in a medium scale environment.

 My first step was to create a ProceduralCubeComponent that inherits from ProceduralMeshComponent and I composed a LeggedSurfaceGeometry with these